Philippines says anti-dengue vaccine may be connected to three deaths

 Domingo said the panel’s findings would be shared with the justice department, which is considering cases against those responsible for the mass immunisation programme.

-Paediatrician and panel member Juliet Sio-Aguilar, from the University of the Philippines-Philippine General Hospital (UP-PGH), said the team was recommending further studies as it was difficult to directly connect the three deaths to Dengvaxia.
+Paediatrician and panel member Juliet Sio-Aguilar, from the University of the Philippines-Philippine General Hospital, said the team was recommending further studies as it was difficult to directly connect the three deaths to Dengvaxia.

 No vaccine has a 100 percent success rate, she said.
 The dengue death rate in the Philippines was 60 times higher than global rate, Sio-Aguilar said.

-Sanofi said on Saturday the UP-PGH’s findings confirmed there is currently no evidence directly linking the Dengvaxia vaccine to any of the 14 deaths.

-“In Dengvaxia clinical trials conducted over more than a decade and the over one million doses of the vaccine administered, no deaths related to the vaccine have been reported to us,” the company said in a statement.

-The Philippines spent 3.5 billion pesos (48.16 million pounds) on the Dengvaxia programme to reduce the 200,000 dengue cases reported every year.
+The Philippines spent 3.5 billion pesos ($68 million) on the Dengvaxia programme to reduce the 200,000 dengue cases reported every year.

-Sanofi said clinical evidence confirms dengue vaccination in the Philippines will provide a net reduction in dengue disease, including severe dengue.